rajat-sunda/GDT-tool/README.md

   tolerances, datum tolerances, and interface tolerances alike — zero or negative values are rejected with an error message.
 - **A part or feature name cannot be empty.**
+- **Excel imports use the filename as the part name**, and are rejected if a part with that name already exists — rename the file or remove the existing part first.
+A row is skipped (with a warning, not an error) if its feature name is blank or its tolerance isn't a positive number; a file that has no valid rows at all is rejected outright, and a file that can't be read (wrong format, corrupted, empty) shows a clear error instead of crashing.
 - **Features can be added to any part at any time**, whether or not that part has already been used in a calculated level.
 - **Level 1 can only be calculated once.** Once it exists, Section 3 is